Find Grad Schools

 23 Yearly Graduations

 Virginia Commonwealth University comes in at #17 on our list of the most popular colleges offering doctor's degrees in education.
 Each year, around 29,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,094 per year, while in-state graduate students, on average, pay $12,618 per year.
-For the 2020-2021 academic year, 23 doctor's degrees were handed out to education majors at VCU.
-Of these students, 87% were women and 26% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $12,472 per year, while in-state graduate students, on average, pay $12,618 per year.
+During the most recent year for which we have data, 23 people received their doctor's degree in education from VCU.
+Around 52% of these students were from an underrepresented racial-ethnic group, and 71% were women.

 #18